MrR0807/Notes/Golang/pitfals.md

 TODO
 Intefaces and nil

+**While either party may close a channel, in practice only the sender should do so.
+Inadvertently sending on a closed channel will cause a panic**.

 # Errors
 * Error messages should not be capitalized nor should they end with punctuation or a newline.
 In most cases, you should set the other return values to their zero values when a non-nil error is returned.